 You will have a dedicated team helping you through the surgery process.
-The team consists of your surgeon, a Nurse Practitioner, Physician's Assistant, Surgery Scheduler, Insurance Coordinator, and Administrative Assistant.
-If you need to reach any member of your surgical team, please call our office at (833)USA-HIPS.
+The team consists of: your surgeon, Physician's Assistant, Nurse Practitioner, surgery scheduler, insurance coordinator, and administrative assistant.
+Our team is quickest to respond via our email: info@americanhipinstitute.com.
+If you would like to talk via phone, please email us your preferred contact number.